General Complaints and Tuition Refund Claims

 When

-May respond to the claim (not more than 50 pages)
+Institution May respond to the complaint (not more than 50 pages) Within 15 days of receiving a copy of the complaint

-Within 15 days of receiving the response from the institution
+Trustee Provides the response from the institution, if any, to the student Within 15 days of receiving the response from the institution

-Within 15 days of receiving the response from the trustee
+Student May reply to the response from the institution Within 15 days of receiving the response from the trustee

-Must give the reply from the student, if any, to the institution
+Trustee Must give the reply from the student, if any, to the institution Within 15 days of receiving the reply from the student

 Who